praveenpiisc/residential-load-profile-analysis-india/README.md

-# Auto-encoder + K-shape clustering
+# Enhanced Consumer Segmentation through Load Profile Analysis Using Autoencoder and K-shape Clustering

 In India, residential consumers are traditionally segmented based on their monthly energy consumption.
 The adoption of Advanced Metering Infrastructure offers an opportunity to utilize detailed smart